-We design, develop, manufacture and market mobile communications products and services for the marine, land mobile and aeronautical markets, and navigation, guidance and stabilization products for both the defense and commercial markets.
+We design, develop, manufacture and market mobile communications products and services for the marine and land mobile markets, and navigation, guidance and stabilization products for both the defense and commercial markets.

-Our mobile communications products enable customers to receive voice and Internet services and live digital television via satellite services in marine vessels, recreational vehicles, buses and automobiles as well as live digital television on commercial airplanes while in motion.
+Our mobile communications products enable customers to receive voice and Internet services and live digital television via satellite services in marine vessels, recreational vehicles, buses and automobiles.
 Our CommBox offers a range of tools designed to increase communication efficiency, reduce costs, and manage network operations.
-We sell our mobile communications products through an extensive international network of retailers, distributors and dealers.
-We also lease products directly to end users.
+We sell and lease our mobile communications products through an extensive international network of dealers and distributors.
+We also sell and lease products directly to end users.